 The water supplied by the Denham Saline Groundwater Scheme must only be used for watering your garden and toilet flushing.
 Groundwater supplied through this scheme is not suitable for other uses including: drinking, cooking or food preparation, bathing, filling up spas and swimming pools, car washing, use in evaporative air conditioners and water fountains.

-To report any faults with your saline water supply Water Corporation can be contacted on 13 13 75.
+To report any faults with your saline water supply, please contact us on 13 13 75.